-It has a boat load of words on it.
-It showcases testimonials from clients and links to the copy I created for them.
+They have boat loads of words on them.
+They showcases testimonials from clients and links to the copy I created for them.
 You’ll see that they say that I have an intuitive ability to write as them, ensuring their brand message is en pointe but still sounds like they do in conversation.
 As an editor once said when hiring me: “I’ve read your website and I want that writer”.
 Heck, isn’t that why we create websites?

 Nixing coffee business chats also reduces my costs.
 How?

 You, as a client, aren’t paying an excess for me swanning about eating cake with other potential clients

 When you hire me, you pay exactly what I am worth, including what I need to keep my business running.
 And that’s it.
 I’m not an agency; there are no inflated overheads or enormous minimum spends required.
 I’m the buck stops here girl.